We firmly believe that science is about sharing resources and knowledge!

-We have a Leica DMI8 inverted microscope fitted with cubes for DAPI, Cy2, Cy3, and Cy5 and the following objectives: x5, x20 and x63.
+We have a Leica DMI8 inverted microscope fitted with cubes for DAPI, Cy2, Cy3, and Cy5 and the following objectives: x5, x10, x20 and x63.
 The microscope has an automated high precision stage and is great for overviews as well as close up pictures.
-We recently installed a light ring for dark-field microscopy.
-We have both, a monochrome camera for flourescence and a ful colour camera for brightfield images.
+We have both, a monochrome camera for flourescence and a full colour camera for brightfield images.

 We have a Sutter P1000 Micropipette puller, Narishige Micropipette grinder, and a Narishige Microforge for the production of glass capillaires.
 These can be used for injections into the brain or for the production of carbon fibre electrodes for electrochemical recordings.
 If you would like access to the equiptment or want glass capillaries for your experiments contact us.

 Our Micropipette puller has been financed by a grant from the Parkinsonsfoundation.

 It is currently used by 12 different groups.

 We have a blue and a yellow laser including a MASTER8 controller for optogenetic stimulation.
 The setup is movable and has been used with our operant boxes, freely moving recordings, electrochemistry in vivo and cell culture electrochemistry recordings.

 We are managing the Trophos platerunner platform, which enables the rapid acquisition of full well images from 96/384 well plates at high resolution.